WDD 131: Dynamic Web Fundamentals

 An svg can be downloaded via most icon service sites like iconfinder.com.

-3. Use a emoticon or equivalent for the weather icon ⛅ in the wider view by the "Weather" heading.
+3. Use an emoticon or equivalent for the weather icon ⛅ in the wider view by the "Weather" heading.

-The weather will be static at this point and so try to pick an image/icon that matches your stated conditions.
+The weather will be static at this point, so pick an image/icon that matches your stated conditions.

 CSS

-Important: You are responsible to implement good design principles of alignment, color contrast, proximity, repetition, and usability in all of your work.
+Important: You are responsible to implement good design principles of alignment, color contrast, proximity, repetition, white space, and general usability in all of your work.

-1. Select a color schema that supports the country or place
+1. Select a color scheme that supports the country or place.

-For example, the provided screenshots above use the official colors of the flag of Madagascar.
+For example, the webpages screenshotted above use the colors of the Madagascar's flag.

 2. The typography choice is up to you.